EmiliyaShtereva/Manga-Store/README.md

 # Manga-Store

-This is a React project for an online manga shop which is for manga lovers to be able to buy and sell their favorite titles.
+This is a React project for an online manga shop, where manga lovers are able to buy and sell their favorite titles.

 ![image](https://github.com/EmiliyaShtereva/Manga-Store/assets/123276538/ede711c3-7e47-4223-b33c-6a925966aaf9)